Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 GNU GCC Compiler (gfortran)
 ---------------------------

-We have tested for gfortran v5.4.0, any newer version should work just as well.
+We have tested the software on gfortran v5.4.0, v7.2.0 and v8.5.0, any intermediate versions should work just as well.

 Git
 ---